tnmygrwl/roost-system/README.md

 # Detecting and Tracking Communal Bird Roosts in Weather Radar Data
-This repo implements a machine learning system for detecting and tracking communal bird roosts in weather surveillance radar data.
-It is a continuation of work by Cheng et al. [1].
+This repo implements a machine learning system for detecting and tracking communal bird roosts in weather surveillance radar data, continuing work by Cheng et al. [1].
 Roost detection is based on [Detectron2](https://github.com/darkecology/detectron2) using PyTorch.

 #### Under Development
 - [ ] log
 - [ ] dir structure, rsync results from swarm to doppler
-- [ ] flip images during rendering, and also flip the y axis in the bounding box
-       - [ ] renderer.py
-       - [ ] utils/postprocess.py
+- [ ] image and bbox directions: utils/postprocess.py
-- [ ] downloaded scans may not match the request.
-For example, {"station": "KDOX", "date": ("20101001", "20101001")} will download KDOX20101002 scans
 - [ ] deployment: greatlake; scans with the old model; a year-station pair

 #### Repository Overview